byu-cpe/ecen522r-hw-security/_pages/paper_reviews.md

 Include the following in your paper review (in marked sections):
   1. Technical Contributions: (30%)
       * What are the contributions of the paper?
       * What are the key technical ideas and results?
       * What technical ideas did you not understand and would like to see discussed in class?

   1. Critical Review: (50%)
       * What are the technical strengths and weaknesses of the paper?
 Discuss several positive and negative aspects of the paper.
       * Try to provide non-trivial arguments, including some points not brought up by the authors.
 Do not summarize the paper (that's what the abstract is for); rather, evaluate the merits of the work done by the authors as presented in the paper.
 You could comment on things like:
         *	importance of the problem being solved
         *	soundness/correctness of approach
         *	appropriateness of methodology
         * quality, completeness or repeatability of results

   1. Style: (20%)
       * What did you like about the paper style that helped you be convinced of impact and correctness of the work?
       * Was there something in the paper you would like to use in your own future writing?
       * Was there something in the paper that you would like to avoid in your own future writing?

-Your review should be 0.5-1 page (assuming 11pt font, single spaced, 1" margins).
+Your review should be 0.5-1 page, assuming 11pt font, single spaced, 1" margins.
 Quality is more important than quantity.

-## Class Discussion
+## Presentation Evaluation

-For each of the paper reviews, we will have an [in-class discussion]({% link _other/paper_discussion.md %}).
-Please come to class ready to discuss the paper.
-If you are leading the class discussion, you don't have to submit a paper review that week.
+You will be evaluated on the following criteria:
+  * Organization and flow of presentation.
+  * Effectiveness at summarizing the paper, identifying key material, and providing meaningful substance without going into unnecessary details.
+  * Effectiveness at organizing students' critical review items, and leading class discussion on these items.
+  * <ins>Keeping audience engaged, and soliciting participation from the entire audience.</ins>
+  * Ability to address students' questions and concerns.
+  * Appropriate length of time.

-## Submission Instructions & Late Policy
+## Late Policy
-See the `#paper_review` channel on Slack for submission links.

 Because we discuss the paper reviews as a class, no late submissions will be accepted.
 Please make sure to get your paper reviews in on time!